-Internships and Experience
+Internships, Fellowships and Research Experience

 To gauge your interest in and commitment to a medical career, in addition to your coursework you should seek opportunities to interact with people in hospitals and clinics.

 The Public Health Department offers two courses in clinical/hospital experiences (PBH 380 Issues in Medicine and PBH 390 Health Care Ethics), each worth one course credit.
 In them, you will observe multiple medical specialties in Charlotte area hospitals and clinics and participate in classroom discussions related to your observations in the field.
 Invited speakers from various medical fields supplement the course with lectures.

 The Physician Mentor Program allows you to interact with physicians, patients, and other health care professionals by shadowing and working with physicians in clinical or hospital settings.
 You also can seek advice on medical schools, classes, applications, and internships from working physicians.

 Shadowing experiences give you a real-world perspective on the benefits and drawbacks to modern medicine today.
 This program is open to currently enrolled sophomores, junior and seniors.
 If you are interested in the program, contact program coordinator Frances Alexander at email@example.com or 704-894-2482.

 Research Opportunities at Davidson

 - Chemistry Research